Doctor of Philosophy in Economics

 • Résumé/curriculum vitae

-• Please use the following GPA calculator to determine your GPA if your degree-granting institution uses a grade/point system different from the one used in the U.S. To assist the Admissions Committee, you can list your converted GPA on your CV and the online application.
+• Note: Please use the following GPA calculator to determine your GPA if your degree-granting institution uses a grade/point system different from the one used in the U.S. To assist the Admissions Committee, you can list your converted GPA on your CV and the online application.
 Graduate Admissions confirms GPA estimates using this same GPA calculator.
+An official WES evaluation is not needed.

 • Statement of Purpose